-- To the crock pot add the onion, garlic, orange juice and zest, lime juice and zest, tomato paste, cumin, oregano, bay leaves, chipotle peppers, adobo sauce, Tecate, Cuervo, vegetable stock, salt, and pepper.
+- Place the pork shoulder into a slow cooker.
+Add the yellow onion, garlic, orange juice and zest, lime juice and zest, tomato paste, cumin, oregano, bay leaves, chipotle peppers, adobo sauce, beer, tequila, vegetable stock, salt, and pepper.
 The pork should be covered all most all the way by the liquid.

 - Cover the crock pot and cook on LOW for 7 hours.

-- Uncover the crock pot and remove the pork to a serving platter, and set aside.
+- Uncover the crock pot and transfer the pork to a cutting board.
+Set aside.

-- Pour the liquid in the crock pot through a strainer (to catch the solids) and into a medium saucepan.
-If you like you can puree the solids and add them to the liquid or discard.
-Bring the liquid to a simmer over medium heat and reduce to 1 cup.
+- Pour the liquid from the crock pot through a strainer (to catch the solids) into a medium saucepan.
+If you like you can puree the solids and add them to the liquid or discard them.
+Bring the cooking liquid to a simmer over medium heat and reduce to 1 cup.

-- While the braising liquid cooks, use a couple forks to shred the pork.
+- While the braising liquid cooks, use a couple of forks to shred the pork.